Afterschool and Weekend Session

 In past sessions we have partnered with Health Sciences Charter School (9-12th grade), Boys & Girls Club (5th-8th grade), and Tapestry Charter School (5th graders).
 We work to offer two sessions each Fall and Spring, and have the capacity to support 8 students in each program.
 Special thanks to The Garman Family Foundation, Ralph C. Wilson Foundation, and The Emerging Philanthropists of Color for their grants in support of our STEM and STEAM sessions.

-If you would like to support the growth of our afterschool programs, please contact email@example.com
+If you would like more information or wish to support the growth of our afterschool programs, please contact email@example.com